Adaminius/data_science_project_template/README.md

 * **README.md** This file!
 It describes the project.
 * **acquire_data.py** This should download or explain how to obtain data for the project, storing it in the raw/ directory.
+* **.env** Not committed.
+Store environment variables/secrets that you don't want to share here.
 * **requirements.txt** Can contain a list of packages to install with conda or pip.
     * Can generate with e.g. `pip freeze > requirements.txt` or `conda